HivemindAG/app-cache/README.md

 ### `platform.events.on('sampleInsert', cbk)`

-Emitted when a new sample is added to the cache.
+Emitted when a new sample is added to a sample cache.

 * `cbk(event)` {Function}
   * `event` {Object}